Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Introduction

-\emph{Motivations:} A large number of efficient distributed optimization algorithms have been proposed, e.g., \cite{nedic2009subgradient,shi2015extra,nedic2017achieving,scaman2018optimal}.
+The above distributed optimization algorithms are provably efficient.
 Nonetheless, there remain two notable unresolved issues.
-First, for problems with nonconvex objectives, only the convergence to stationary solutions is guaranteed.
-The limit point to which the sequence produced by descent methods converges is generally where the gradient of the global objective vanishes.
+First, for problems with nonconvex objectives, only the convergence to stationary points is guaranteed.
+The limit point that these descent methods converge to is where the gradient of the global objective vanishes.
 It is hard to determine if this point is globally optimal, locally optimal, or a saddle point.
-Second, for most existing algorithms, the load of oracle queries (i.e., calls for gradients or values of objective functions) grows with the number of iterations.
-This increasing load stems from the iterative algorithmic structure, where local evaluations of gradients or function values are constantly performed at every iteration.
-When the numbers of iterations are large (e.g., optimization over large-scale networks) and such evaluations are costly (e.g., in hyperparameter optimization\cite{claesen2015hyperparameter}), the cumulative cost of queries can be a critical bottleneck.
-To resolve these issues, we need to find suitable strategies to tackle general nonconvex problems and consider following a new path different from those of existing distributed first-order or zeroth-order algorithms.
+Second, the load of oracle queries (i.e., evaluations of gradients or function values) generally grows with the number of iterations.
+This increasing load stems from the iterative algorithmic structure, where local oracle queries are constantly performed at every iteration.
+When the numbers of iterations are large (e.g., optimization over large-scale networks) and such queries are costly (e.g., in hyperparameter optimization\cite{yang2020hyperparameter}), the cumulative load of queries can be a critical bottleneck.
+To resolve these issues, we need to find a new path different from those of existing distributed algorithms.

 We are inspired by the close link between function approximation and optimization.
-Indeed, there have been a variety of studies that introduce approximation to improve the performance of optimization algorithms, including speeding up convergence (e.g., Newton's method\cite{boyd2004convex}) and reducing computational costs (e.g., successive convex approximation techniques\cite{di2016next,scutari2019distributed}).
-These algorithms share a common feature of setting new estimates as minimizers of certain local approximations of the objective function.
-Such approximations are properly constructed based on local information at current estimates, ranging from function values, gradients, to Hessians.
-The minimizers of these approximations are readily available in general, and they can often be expressed in closed form.
-This unique feature contributes to the high efficiency of these algorithms.
-The closely related distributed implementations of these algorithms can be found in \cite{varagnolo2015newton,di2016next,scutari2019distributed,zhang2022distributed}.
+Various studies introduce approximation to improve the performance of optimization algorithms, including speeding up convergence (e.g., Newton's method\cite{boyd2004convex}) and reducing computational costs (e.g., successive convex approximation techniques\cite{di2016next,scutari2019distributed}).
+These algorithms share a common feature of setting new estimates as minimizers of some local approximations of the objective function.
+The minimizers of these approximations are readily available in general, and they can often be expressed in closed forms.
+The related distributed implementations include \cite{varagnolo2015newton,di2016next,scutari2019distributed}.